Draup/draup_django/README.md

    * List out all objects which are affected because of object which is going to be deleted(Prompt-Messages).
   ### Delete Object
    * Delete object with all the dependent objects.
+  ### Update Object
+   * Transferring Object dependencies from one object to another object.

 ## Installation
   * Use Pip to install the module